alexAbela/maersk-vue-extension/README.md

 # Maersk Vue VSCode Extension Collection

-A collection of the extensions used by developers working with Vue at Maersk.
+A collection of the extensions used by developers working with Vue in VS Code at Maersk.

 To make it easier for developers to install all the relevant extesions at once.